You are here

 Dimensions: 91.4 × 71.1 x (36 × 28 1/16 in.)

-Historical Notes:On of the more promising students of Benjamin West in London was Mather Brown, a young American who was active in London for a period of time after 1781.
+Historical Notes: One of the more promising students of Benjamin West in London was Mather Brown, a young American who was active in London for a period of time after 1781.
 Born in Massachusetts, he was an early pupil of Gilbert Stuart.
-By 1785 Brown's popularity in London was such that he attracted the patronage of John and Abigial Adams.
+By 1785 Brown's popularity in London was such that he attracted the patronage of John and Abigail Adams.1

 Jefferson visited England in the spring of 1786.
 He not only sat for Brown for a portrait for John and Abigail Adams but also must have seen Brown's likeness of Adams (1785).

 - 2. Polyplasiasmos was a method of copying pictures in oil paint by a mechanical or chemical process, invented by Joseph Brook.
-The picture referred to here may have been a polyplasiasmos of Benjamin West The Prodigal Son (1771), which was available for sale in the Polygraphic Society in the strand in 1788.
+The picture referred to here may have been a polyplasiasmos of Benjamin West's The Prodigal Son (1771), which was available for sale in the Polygraphic Society in the Strand in 1788.
 See Helmut von Erffa and Allen Staley, The Paintings of Benjamin West (New Haven: Yale University Press, 1986), 339.